Neither academese nor legalese can compete with BS.

 For all of Gary’s credentials, I’m almost certain that what he says here is bad advice.
 It can’t be practical for everyone to go around hunting for millionaires in the hope of getting them coffee (and presumably this is advice for everybody because it was uploaded online).
 Comparing himself to the sun is slightly arrogant.
 But if it is arrogance though, it’s not an arrogance that is unaware.
 Gary Vee once said (with complete conviction) to an audience of hundreds or thousands: “Nobody thinks less of me in this room than me.”
 Does the very fact that he has the audacity to utter this statement say otherwise?
 Superficially, yes, but it’s more that he felt the need to say it at all…

 Gary Vee seems particularly non-reflective, but being indifferent about people while pretending for five-minutes that all you really care about is people, is something reflected across this particular online industry.
 Take Stephen Bartlett, who sometimes advises people who he doesn’t know on whether or not they should drop out of college.
 Maybe they should drop out, but he surely doesn’t know them well enough to be able to give meaningful advice in each case.
-People who come to him for advice already know he will tell them to consider dropping out of university, so he is mainly meeting with them to draw attention to the fact that he dropped out of university.
-That has to be his primary purpose, otherwise he could just direct everyone to one single hyperlink.
-Stephen Bartlett runs a influencer company called Social Chain, and his Congress moment was when he said in a vlog: “All of our content wherever its going to be has to be shocking, polarizing, inflammatory.”
+People who come to him for advice already know he will tell them to consider dropping out of university, so he is mainly meeting with them to draw attention to the fact that he dropped out of university himself.
+That is his primary purpose, otherwise he could just direct everyone asking for advice to a single hyperlink.
+Stephen Bartlett runs a influencer company called Social Chain, and his Congress moment was when he said in a vlog: “All of our content wherever it’s going to be has to be shocking, polarizing, inflammatory.”

 Neither Gary Vee nor Stephen Bartlett seem to be bad people.
-They got lucky.
-The real problem lies with the platform – that of the vlog – which promotes BusinessSpeak people who are excessively indifferent to the lives of others.
+In a sense they got lucky.
+The real problem lies with the platform – that of the vlog – because it promotes certain BusinessSpeak people who do seem almost pathologically indifferent to the lives of others.

-Further on down the slide into Hell, and BusinessSpeak is employed by outright scam artists.
-These people do not say that for some, dropping out of college might be the best thing, they say that you, (‘yes, you’), you seventeen or eighteen year-old, you should consider dropping out of high-school.
-Iman Gadzhi – who self-promotes as a seventeen year old Dan Blizerian – has apparently built multiple businesses since dropping out of school at seventeen (despite, apparently, not coming from a rich family, and despite, apparently, growing up in a single parent household) and GUESS WHAT! – he wants you to do it too!
+Further on down the slide into Hell, and BusinessSpeak is employed by downright bastards.
+These people do not say that, for some, dropping out of college might be the best thing, they say that you, (‘yes, you’), you seventeen or eighteen year-old person with your lives ahead of you, (‘yes, you’), you should consider dropping out of high-school.
+Iman Gadzhi – a bastard who self-promotes as a seventeen year old Dan Blizerian – has apparently built multiple businesses since dropping out of school at seventeen (despite, so he says, not coming from a rich family, and despite, so he says, growing up in a single parent household) and GUESS WHAT! – he wants you to do it too!

 BusinessSpeak empowers people who are, to varying degrees, indifferent to society.
 Insofar as they are interested in people, they are interested only in the person in front of their face.
 Essentially, they are promoters who are uninterested in philosophy, and although many of them pretend to be philosophically minded, they, like Pangburn, won’t be missed.
 According to Richard D Altick: “The inviable rule of good scholarly writing is: Say what you have to say, and when you’ve said it, quit.”
 This rule is not so stringent for speaking as it is for writing, but if it were to be followed at all, then they should have all quit a long time ago.